 Our Community Approach

-We do not assume that these experiences are the same.
-Each carries its own history, language, and realities.
-At the same time, many individuals across these communities encounter overlapping themes related to identity, belonging, loss, and the long-term impact of separation from biological origins.
+We do not assume these experiences are the same.
+Many people across these communities encounter overlapping questions related to identity, belonging, loss, and the long-term impact of separation from biological origins.

 How This Shows Up in Practice